 These costs do NOT include meals, parking passes and social opportunities on campus.
 We recommend students budget $15-$30 per week.
-Also not included is the cost for a mentor to support the student during campus activities and classes if needed; we can connect you with a matriculated SU student to serve in this role.

 Parents and students who cannot afford the cost of InclusiveU should talk to their preferred local agency or vocational rehabilitation about their options; with recent changes in policies, Medicaid waivers and Self-Directed Plans can be good ways to cover all the basic costs of InclusiveU!
 Administrative fees are charged on a sliding scale, so please contact InclusiveU to learn more; no student will be turned away just because they are unable to pay the administrative fee.